 Developers need to pay attention to following issues:

-The client program will read and write the data flow files very frequently.
-If the client program does not manage the number of file handlers in the system, file handles may be used up.
+The client program makes large amounts of reads and writes to the data flow files.
+If the client program does not manage the number of file handles in the system well, file handles may be used up.

-When developing the program for multiple accounts, please pay attention to not put all account’s flow files in one directory, that may cause only one account can receive the returns while other accounts cannot.
+When developing the program for multiple accounts, please pay attention not to put all account’s flow files in one directory, which may cause the situation that only one account can receive the returns while other accounts cannot.